 The first phase of engagement involved reaching out to the community through an online survey to better understand emerging trends and to determine barriers and opportunities for food production, processing and distribution.

 Based on our research and the input we received from the community, we came up with 13 ideas/ways to increase food accessibility and integrate sustainability into our current bylaws.
-In November 2016, we held two open houses where we presented Promoting Calgary’s local food system: Land use bylaw amendments and asked for further feedback from the public.
+In November 2016, we held two open houses where we presented Promoting Calgary’s local food system: Land Use Bylaw amendments and asked for further feedback from the public.
 To see a summary of the feedback, view the What We Heard report.

-We are currently in the process of integrating the feedback we received where possible.
-Once this has been completed, we will circulate a final draft of the amended bylaws to stakeholders in January before presenting them to Calgary Planning Commission and Council in the spring.
+The proposed amendments have been drafted and are in internal review.
+Once this has been completed, a final draft of the amended bylaws will be circulated to stakeholders before presenting them to the Calgary Planning Commission and City Council (date to be determined).

-Subscribe to receive email updates on this project, or you can feel free to reach out to our team directly:
+Subscribe to receive email updates on this project, or reach out to our team directly:

 Kristi Peters Snider